Post-Election Analysis 2020: Foreign Policy & Diplomacy

 - Explore returning to the Joint Comprehensive Plan of Action (JCPOA), or the Iran Nuclear Deal, but only after winning commitment from the European parties to the JCPOA (UK, France, Germany, and the EU) to address Iran's ballistic missile program.

 This complicated relationship will be replicated with another regional ally: Saudi Arabia.
-The Kingdom is mistrusted and disliked in the Congress, and the president-elect will struggle to build a relationship with the Crown Prince Muhammed Bin Salman.
+The Kingdom is mistrusted and disliked in Congress, and the President-elect will struggle to build a relationship with the Crown Prince Muhammed Bin Salman.
 Saudi Arabia's brutal misadventures in Yemen, and the murder of Jamal Khashoggi, continue to weigh heavily on the relationship.
 A strategic exit would be winning Saudi Arabia's recognition of Israel and normalization of relations, creating a Gulf and Israeli alliance against Iranian aggression in the region.
-Expect the president-elect to focus special attention on Egypt in an effort to return it to playing an important role in the Middle East.
+Expect the President-elect to focus special attention on Egypt in an effort to return it to playing an important role in the Middle East.

-President-elect Biden will make climate change a central part of his foreign policy and focus on making the United States a leader in environmental technology.
+President-elect Biden will make climate change a central part of his foreign policy, and focus on making the United States a leader in environmental technology.
 He will: